What does it cost to sell a home in Seattle? How does one begin to even put a price on it?

 Final Walkaway Amount: $379,950

-As always thank you for reviewing all of your options to maximize your family home for your next big adventure.
+Look before you leap, they say.
+We hope this guide helps you better understand the cost to sell a home in Seattle.
+As always, thank you for reviewing all of your options to maximize your family home for your next big adventure.
 Team Diva is always here for a quick chat or a very thorough review of your home in person.
-Let’s us know how we can help!
+Let us know how we can help!